- Shows and Tickets

 Contains strong language.

-Trouble in Mind is supported by production sponsors Sheryl and Harvey White as well as artist sponsor Mandell Weiss Charitable Trust.
+Trouble in Mind is supported by production sponsors Sheryl and Harvey White and artist sponsors Ric and Eleanor Charlton (for Director Delicia Turner Sonnenberg) and Mandell Weiss Charitable Trust (for Ramona Keller).

-Alice Childress (Playwright, Trouble in Mind), 1916–1994, was an American playwright, novelist, and actress, known for realistic stories that posited the enduring optimism of black Americans.
-Childress grew up in Harlem, New York City, where she acted with the American Negro Theatre in the 1940s.
-There she wrote, directed, and starred in her first play, Florence (produced 1949), about a black woman who, after meeting an insensitive white actress in a railway station, comes to respect her daughter’s attempts to pursue an acting career.
-Trouble in Mind (produced 1955; revised and published 1971), Wedding Band (produced 1966), String (produced 1969), and Wine in the Wilderness (produced 1969) all examine racial and social issues.
-Among Childress’ plays that feature music are Just a Little Simple (produced 1950; based on Langston Hughes’s Simple Speaks His Mind), Gold Through the Trees (produced 1952), The African Garden (produced 1971), Gullah (produced 1984; based on her 1977 play Sea Island Song), and Moms (produced 1987; about the life of comedienne Jackie “Moms” Mabley).
-Childress was also a successful writer of children’s literature.
+Alice Childress (Playwright) (1916–1994) was an American playwright, novelist, and actress.
+Throughout her career, she examined the true meaning of being Black, and especially of being Black and female, in America.
+Childress grew up in Harlem, where she acted with the American Negro Theatre in the 1940s.
+There she wrote, directed, and starred in her first play, Florence (1949), about a Black woman who, after meeting an insensitive White actress, comes to respect her daughter’s attempts to pursue an acting career.
+Trouble in Mind (1955), Wedding Band (1966), String (1969), and Wine in the Wilderness (1969) all examine racial and social issues.
+Among Childress’s plays with music are Just a Little Simple (1950), Gold Through the Trees (1952), The African Garden (1971), Gullah (1984; based on her 1977 play Sea Island Song), and Moms (1987).
+Childress also wrote children’s literature.
 A Hero Ain’t Nothin’ but a Sandwich (1973; film 1978) is a novel for adolescents about a teenage drug addict.
-Similarly, the novel Rainbow Jordan (1981) concerns the struggles of poor black urban youth.
+Similarly, the novel Rainbow Jordan (1981) concerns the struggles of poor Black urban youth.
 Also written for juveniles were the plays When the Rattlesnake Sounds (1975) and Let’s Hear It for the Queen (1976).
 Her other novels include A Short Walk (1979), Many Closets (1987), and Those Other People (1989).

-Delicia Turner Sonnenberg (Director, Trouble in Mind) is a founder and the former Artistic Director of MOXIE Theatre, which she helmed for 12 acclaimed seasons, receiving the Des McAnuff New Visions Award for risk-taking leadership and body of work and the 2015 Director of the Year Award from the San Diego Theatre Critics Circle.
-She has also directed plays for The Old Globe, La Jolla Playhouse, Actors Theatre of Louisville’s Humana Festival, San Diego Repertory Theatre, Diversionary Theatre, Cygnet Theatre, and New Village Arts, among others.
-Some of her honors include Theatre Communications Group’s New Generations Program grant, San Diego Theatre Critics Circle Awards, Women’s International Center Living Legacy Award, Van Lier Fund fellowship (Second Stage Theatre), and New York Drama League’s Directors Project.
+Delicia Turner Sonnenberg (Director) Founder and former Artistic Director of MOXIE Theatre for 12 acclaimed seasons (Des McAnuff New Visions Award for risk-taking leadership and body of work, 2015 Director of the Year Award from San Diego Theatre Critics Circle).
+Directing credits: The Old Globe, La Jolla Playhouse, Actors Theatre of Louisville’s Humana Festival, San Diego Repertory Theatre, Diversionary Theatre, Cygnet Theatre, New Village Arts, more.
+Honors: Theatre Communications Group’s New Generations Program grant, San Diego Theatre Critics Circle Awards, Women’s International Center Living Legacy Award, Second Stage Theatre’s Van Lier Fund fellowship, New York Drama League’s Directors Project.